 Katarzyna Lukasik is a Polish born and raised artist and designer based in Margate and London.
 After graduating from Goldsmiths University in BA Design she continued developing her research-led approach to investigating sounds, auditory perception; modes of listening and use of voice in cultural and religious contexts.
 Through use of different media including video, 3D renders and writing, she explores listening as a sensory practice and the immaterial and mystical nature of sound.

 Alexander Middleton is a visual artist and cook from Peterborough.
 A graduate of the University of Brighton’s Painting BA and the Royal Drawing School’s postgraduate Drawing Year, his practice is centered around the creation of images and an ambitious approach to the power of imagery and aesthetics, he uses spontaneous and playful methods within the context of traditional media such as painting, drawing, print and relief.
 Alex’s recent work has focused on a vision of art and food as related devotional activities and aesthetic tools which for both producer and consumer, can spark and nurture a love and respect for the natural world and the reality of our place within it.

-Ted Rogers is a multidisciplinary artist who’s work involves: performance, poetry, lyric writing and music production.
+Ted Rogers is a multidisciplinary artist whose work involves: performance, poetry, lyric writing and music production.
 Having trained in musical theatre and worked as a choreographer and dancer in movies, music videos, theatre shows and nightclubs – Ted’s practice focuses heavily on entertainment as an absorbable and engaging medium which demands focus.